gsteelex/sysc4806_redSquadron_project/README.md

 * Define endpoints as a team :heavy_check_mark:
 * Commit initial UML diagram :pencil2:
 * Create model objects for shared use and modification
-* Create Endpoints under "/programs" with unit and integration tests
+* Create Endpoints under "/programs" with unit and integration tests :heavy_check_mark:
+* Create Endpoints under "/courses" with unit and integration tests
 * Create Endpoints under "/categories" with unit and integration tests
 * Create UI page to list all programs with link to view a specific program (display some data, TA approved)